mohammadreza-ebrahimi/xAct-Introduction/README.md

 - **Linux**
 1. Copy the folder **xAct** which I uploaded
 2. Active your root access
-3. In your user directory, `root/usr/local/Wolfram/Mathematica/"yourVersion"/addOnes/Applications` paste the folder.
+3. In your user directory, `root/usr/local/Wolfram/Mathematica/"yourVersion"/AddOnes/Applications` paste the folder.
 4. Open a mathematica notbook and run the command `<<xAct` with your appropriate package between two (`).

+### Start using xAct
+Load one of the xAct packages:
+- xTensor
+- xTras
+- xCoba
+- xPerm
+- ...

+For exmaple, most time I use ***xTras*** which is compatible for my GR projects.